 The term “Good Samaritan” is used to refer to a student(s) who summons medical attention for a person (including themselves) in need of medical assessment and/or treatment for a problem to which the student may have contributed or caused by participating in the use and abuse of alcohol and/or other drugs.
-While the College does not condone violations of the Code of Student Conduct or state and federal laws, the College may take into consideration actions of students who act as “Good Samaritans” by reducing the disciplinary actions associated with alcohol and/or other drug use violations, including limited immunity to campus student conduct charges.
+While the University does not condone violations of the Code of Student Conduct or state and federal laws, the University may take into consideration actions of students who act as “Good Samaritans” by reducing the disciplinary actions associated with alcohol and/or other drug use violations, including limited immunity to campus student conduct charges.

 POLICY FOR ALCOHOL AND/OR DRUG USE AMNESTY IN SEXUAL VIOLENCE CASES